 When I've finished, what course can I do next?

 City Lit offers a fantastic range of creative writing courses covering all genres and levels of ability.
-You can progress to Furthering your Creative Writing, where you'll continue to experiment with a range of forms.
+If you would like to continue building your confidence at the introductory level, we recommend enrolling on 'Ways into creative writing', which is a longer course.
+You can also progress to 'Developing your creative writing', where you'll continue to experiment with a range of forms.
 Or you can take a course in a particular medium, including novel and short story writing, screenwriting, playwriting, and creative non-fiction.
-To browse our full range of creative writing courses, visit www.citylit.ac.uk/creativewriting.
+To browse our full range of creative writing courses, visit www.citylit.ac.uk/writing.

 All students are invited to join us at Late Lines, our regular performance night for City Lit writers.
 Students are also encouraged to submit their work to Between the Lines, our annual anthology of creative writing.
 For the latest news, courses and events, stay in touch with the Department on Facebook and Twitter.

 Tasha Kavanagh has an MA in Creative Writing from UEA where she studied under Malcolm Bradbury and Rose Tremain.
 She has worked as a film editor on features including 'Twelve Monkeys', 'Seven Years in Tibet' and 'The Talented Mr Ripley' and has had 10 children's books published.
 Her debut novel 'Things We Have in Common' was published by Canongate in 2015 to critical acclaim and was shortlisted for major prizes including the Costa 1st Novel and Desmond Elliott Prize.
 She is currently writing her second novel.